GOPINATHMANICKAM95/Redbus_Data_Scraping/README.md

-# Web Scraping and Data Visualization Pipeline
+# Web Scraping and Data Visualization Pipeline in Red Bus for 10 State Bus Routes

 This project involves scraping bus route details and associated data from a website, cleaning and processing the data using Python and Pandas, and storing it in an AWS RDS instance.
 The data is then retrieved and visualized in a Streamlit app with advanced filtering and graphing capabilities.